Joe Klecker: 2024

 Klecker opened his 2024 season on January 26 running a 5000 m at the Boston University John Thomas Terrier Classic with the goal of hitting the Olympic standard of 13:05.00.
-Disappointingly, he finished just shy of that mark, running a time of 13:06.02, 11.03 seconds slower that he had at the same meet a year prior.
+Disappointingly, he finished just shy of that mark, running a time of 13:06.02, 11.03 seconds slower than he had at the same meet a year prior.
 A similarly unfortunate outcome awaited Klecker at the Millrose Games 2-mile, his second race of the year.
 He finished in 9th, over 20 seconds back of 1st place finisher Josh Kerr and almost 10 seconds back of his personal best.
 On March 16, Joe competed at the TEN in San Juan Capistrano running 27:09.29 over 10,000 m, missing the Olympic standard of 27:00.00.
 Despite not achieving the mark, he stated he was happy with the result saying he had only been running 30 miles in recent weeks due to adductor strain and a stress reaction in his pelvis.
 Ultimately, the injuries significantly disrupted Klecker's training and he did not contest the 2024 U.S. Olympic trials.

 2025

 Klecker made his half marathon debut at Houston Half Marathon, running 1:01:06 for 18th place.
-He raced in the USA Half Marathon Championships on March 2nd in Atlanta, finishing in 8th place in 1:01:34.
+He raced in the USA Half Marathon Championships on March 2 in Atlanta, finishing in 8th place in 1:01:34.
 This was not good enough to be automatically selected for the World Championship team, where the top 3 earned slots.